-The Society for The Teaching of Psychology (STP; Division 2 of APA) is pleased to announce a program to provide support to small teaching conferences to fund speakers related to the teaching of psychology.
+The Society for The Teaching of Psychology (STP; Division 2 of APA) is pleased to announce a program to provide support to teaching conferences or preconferences to fund speakers related to the teaching of psychology.
 The grant program is open to any gathering of psychology teachers from 4-year colleges and universities, 2-year colleges, or high schools.
-(Please note that the program does not fund speakers for regional research conferences through this program long-standing regional research conferences are supported by STP through another program.)
+(Please note that the program does not fund speakers for regional research conferences through this program; long-standing regional research conferences are supported by STP through another program.)

 Proposals should not be longer than 2 single-space pages and should include the following sections: